 Before diving into the depths of the Python scripting features, let us take a moment to explore the automated facilities for creating Python scripts.
 The ParaView GUI's Python Trace feature allows one to very easily create Python scripts for many common tasks.
-To use Trace, one simply begins a trace recording via Start Trace, found in the Tools Menu.
-Start Trace uses the ParaView GUI to construct a visualization.
-Use Stop Trace, also found in the Tools Menu, to stop the trace recording.
+To use Trace, one simply begins a trace recording via Start Trace, found in the Tools Menu, and ends a trace recording via Stop Trace, also found in the Tools Menu.
 This produces a python script that reconstructs the actions taken in the GUI.
-That script contains exactly the same set of operations that we are about to describe.
+That script contains the same set of operations that we are about to describe.
 As such, Trace recordings are a good resource when you are trying to figure out how to do some action via the Python interface, and conversely the following descriptions will help in understanding the contents of any given Trace script.